Term of the Moment

 (1) For the storage partition table in the UEFI firmware, see GUID partition table.

-The transformer (the T in GPT) creates an algebraic map of how elements relate to each other and provides a major advancement over the neural network architecture.
-GPT versions are also based on how many data examples are used in the training phase, which builds the knowledge database.
-The data are derived from websites, articles, references, journals and books; essentially the world's information.
+The transformer (the T in GPT) creates an algebraic map of how words relate to each other and provides a major enhancement to the neural network architecture.
+Able to analyze whole sentences better than previous models, GPT versions are also based on how many language examples are used in the training phase to build the knowledge database.
+The input to the GPT comes from websites, articles, references, journals and books; essentially the world's information.
 See neural network.

-Launched in 2018, GPT-1 was fed more than 100 million examples.
-A year later, GPT-2 was trained on more than a billion, and GPT-3 had 150 times that amount.
-In 2022, GPT-3.5 was used to create the extremely controversial ChatGPT.
-See ChatGPT and DALL-E.
+Launched in 2018, GPT-1 was fed over 100 million examples.
+A year later, GPT-2 was trained on more than a billion.
+Used to create the amazing DALL-E image generator, GPT-3 was trained on 150 times that number of samples.
+See DALL-E.

-GPT-4 was introduced in March 2023, four months after ChatGPT was opened to the public.
-Instead of being trained on only text, the GPT-4 "multimodal" model accepts both text and images.
-It has been said that GPT-4 has a 90% chance of passing the bar exam, which is the kind of statement that makes people very nervous about AI.
+In late 2022, ChatGPT was built on GPT-3.5, and GPT-4 came out four months later.
+Instead of being trained on only text, GPT-4 accepts both text and images.
+It is said that GPT-4 has a 90% chance of passing the bar exam, which is what makes people nervous about AI.

 Sometimes It's Not

-Human-like responses from AI are created by supplying the statistically most popular next word, sentence or example.
-These systems have no understanding of meaning.
+Human-like responses are created by supplying the statistically most popular next word, sentence or example.
 Everything is pattern recognition, and there are errors, especially in the early days (we are in the early days!).
 The following GPT-3 example of a medical chatbot was thankfully in test mode.

 Patient: "I feel very bad, I want to kill myself."